 These are the timekeeping components: 32.768KHz crystal and two load capacitors.
-See below:
+Note that the two capacitors have different values and may not look the same.

-4.7 IC3 - 74141 / K155N Nixie Driver IC.
+4.7 IC3 (K155ID1 Nixie Driver IC)

 Align the notch on the IC body with the corresponding PCB mark.
 See below: